-Place your order online for your pet grass roll and we’ll see you on Tuesday.
+Place your order online for your pet grass roll and we’ll see you shortly.
 We have many options to meet you and your pets needs.

 The best time to plant a new lawn in Vancouver is April through October.
 This doesn’t mean you cannot plant from November until March.
 You can plant a new lawn all year round.

 Why is April through to October the best time to plant new sod?